RockingShip/splash/README.md

 # `splash`

-Perceptual driven video codec
+Perceptual driven codec to capture notion of motion.

 Instead of an ad with tracking...
 Like to [donate ![opencollective](assets/opencollective-icon.svg)](https://opencollective.com/RockingShip) some appreciation for the use or inspiration this gives you?

-### Welcome to the Wonderful World of rendering on demand
+### Welcome to the Wonderful World of incremental image scanning

-*when insufficient resources force you to prioritize which pixels to render first*

 `splash` uses the [`zoomer`](https://rockingship.github.io/jsFractalZoom/README.html) scan-order as basis for encoding.
 The most important pixels go first which aims at what our brain and eyes do best:  detecting colour and contrast change (movement).